 Completely fill the mold with crushed ice.
 An ideal size for the ice pieces is about 3/4 inch chunks.
 The ice will create holes in the candle as the wax sets, so the pieces should not be too big.

 Once the wax has reached the proper temperature, you are ready to add the fragrance oil.
-Depending on the wax you are using, you could add 0.5 - 1.0 ounce of fragrance per pound of wax.
+Depending on the wax you are using, you could add 0.5 – 1.0 ounce of fragrance per pound of wax.
 It is most common to add 1 ounce of fragrance per pound of wax.
 The fragrance is most accurately measured by weight, but you can also use a tablespoon to measure it if the scale you have does not measure a small amount precisely.
-A tablespoon is equal to approximately 0.5 ounce.
-Pour the fragrance into the wax and stir for about 2-3 minutes or until the fragrance is completely "absorbed" by the wax.
+A tablespoon is equal to about 0.5 ounce.
+Pour the fragrance into the wax and stir it.

-(using dye blocks) Next, add the desired amount of dye.
+Next, add the desired amount of dye.
 If using dye blocks, the block will melt into the wax more quickly if it is cut into small pieces.
 After adding the desired amount, stir the mixture until it is blended thoroughly.
-Skip to step 9 if you are using color blocks.
+Skip to step 9 if you are using dye blocks.

 At this point, you can add UV stabilizer if you choose.
 The addition of UV stabilizer will help keep the color from fading if the candles are exposed to UV rays or fluorescent lighting.
 You would add about ½ teaspoon per pound of wax.
-You will need to stir the UV stabilizer into the wax until it is completely dissolved/melted.
+Mix everything together very thoroughly.
+Mixing it for 3 – 5 minutes would be best.
+Check the temperature again to make sure it is between 175° - 185°F. Remove the pouring pot from the double boiler.
+The handle of the pouring pot may heat up slightly, so be sure to use a hot pad or something to protect your hand.
+You may also want to set the pouring pot on a few paper towels to absorb the water from the double boiler.

 Slowly pour the wax into the mold.
 When pouring, slowly move the pouring pot around so you are not pouring in the same spot constantly.